syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 This section explains you about Sorting the data and about the properties and events that involve in Sorting in **SfDataGrid**.

 **SfDataGrid** allows you to apply sorting on its data by setting the **SfDataGrid.AllowSorting** property to true.
 It allows you to sort the data against one or more columns.
-When sorting is applied, the Grid automatically rearranges the data to match with the current sort criteria.
+When sorting is applied, the **SfDataGrid** automatically rearranges the data to match with the current sort criteria.
 When **SfDataGrid.AllowSorting** is true, you can sort the data simply by tapping the column header you wish to sort.
-Once sorting is applied, the Grid shows a sort icon in the respective column header indicating the direction of sorting.
+Once sorting is applied, the **SfDataGrid** shows a sort icon in the respective column header indicating the direction of sorting.

 ## Programmatic Sorting